 With regard to the ‘outflows during the period’:

-a) the collateral obtained by taking possession shall include: (i) collateral sold for cash during the period; (ii) collateral sold with replacement by financial instruments during the period; and (iii) negative changes in valuation of collateral during the period due to different reasons (such as negative changes in fair value, depreciation, impairment, write-off, changes of accounting policies).
+a) the collateral obtained by taking possession shall include: (i) collateral sold for cash during the period; (ii) collateral sold with replacement by financial instruments during the period; (iii) negative changes in valuation of collateral during the period due to different reasons (such as negative changes in fair value, depreciation, impairment, write-off, changes of accounting policies) and (iv) reclassification to Property Plant and Equipment (PP&E).
 Those types of outflows shall be reported separately.
 Where collateral is derecognised in exchange for both cash and financial instruments, the relevant amounts shall be split and allocated to the two outflow types.
 ‘Collateral sold with replacement by financial instruments’ shall describe cases where the collateral is sold to a counterparty, and the acquisition by that counterparty is financed by the reporting institution.

 b) the ‘debt balance reduction’ shall reflect the debt balance reduction of the exposure related to cases where the collateral was sold for cash or replaced by financial instruments during the period.

-In case of a sale of collateral for cash, the ‘Outflow for which cash was collected’ shall be equal to the sum of ‘Cash collected net of costs’ and ‘Profits/ (-) losses from sale of collateral obtained by taking possession’.
-‘Cash collected net of costs’ shall mean the amount of cash received net of transaction costs, such as fees and commissions paid to agents, transfer taxes and duties.
-‘Profits/ (-) losses from sale of collateral obtained by taking possession’ shall mean the difference between the carrying amount of the collateral measured at the date of derecognition and the amount of cash received net of transaction costs.
+In case of a sale of collateral for cash, the ‘Outflow for which cash was collected’ shall be equal to the sum of ‘Cash collected net of costs’ and ‘(-) Profits/ (+) losses from sale of collateral obtained by taking possession’.
+‘Cash collected net of costs’ shall mean the amount of cash received net of transaction costs, such as fees and commissions paid to agents, transfer taxes and duties. ‘(-) Profits/ (+) losses from sale of collateral obtained by taking possession’ shall mean the difference between the carrying amount of the collateral measured at the date of derecognition and the amount of cash received net of transaction costs.
 In case of replacement of collateral with financial instruments as described in paragraph 346 of this Part, the carrying amount of the financing granted shall be reported.

-Collateral obtained by taking possession shall be reported broken down by ‘time passed since the collateral has been recognised in the institution’s balance sheet.

-In the context of the presentation of collateral obtained bytime passed since recognition in the balance sheet, the ‘ageing’ of collateral on the balance sheet, i.e. the migration between the predefined time buckets, shall be reported neither as inflow nor as outflow.

-Collateral obtained by taking possession other than collateral classified as Property Plant and Equipment (PP&E) - Type of collateral obtained (25.2)
+Collateral obtained by taking possession: Type of collateral obtained (25.2)

 Template 25.2 shall include a breakdown of the collateral obtained by taking possession as defined in paragraphs 341 of this Part, by type of collateral obtained.
+Both collateral obtained by taking possession classified as ‘Property, plant and equipment’ and other collateral obtained by taking possession shall be included.
 The template reflects collateral recognised in the balance sheet at the reference date, irrespective of the point in time when it was obtained.
 In addition, the template provides information on the related ‘debt balance reduction’ and ‘value at initial recognition’ as defined in paragraphs 343 and 344 of this Part and on the number of collateral obtained by taking possession and recognised in the balance sheet at the reference date.
 The number of collateral obtained by taking possession shall be calculated regardless of the carrying amount of the collateral and it can be one or more than one for each exposure derecognized from the balance sheet in exchange for the collateral obtained by taking possession.
+Collateral obtained by taking possession other than classified as ‘Property, plant and equipment’ shall be also reported broken down by ‘time passed since the collateral has been recognised in the institution’s balance sheet

 The type of collateral shall be the ones referred to in paragraph 173 of this Part with the exception of those in point (b) (i) of that paragraph.